birat-chapagain/portfolio/README.md

 			learning: [
 				"Learnt to print Hello World",
 				"Learnt to center CSS divs",
-				"Learnt to crash the production the fastest.",
+				"Learnt to crash the production.",
 			],
 		},
 		{